 The death of Christ must fall into one of three categories:

 (a) Christ died for all sins of all people.
 If this were true, then all people would be saved.
 Every person who has ever lived would have had their sins paid for in full.
-But we know they aren't.
+But we know they are not.
 Hell is real.
 Damnation is real.
 So this option is impossible unless you deny both Scripture and reason.

 (c) Christ died for all sins of some people.
 This is the only remaining option.
 Christ's death was completely effective for the sins of those he died for.
 Their debt is paid in full.
 Their sins are covered.
 They stand justified.
-And for those not included in his death?
-Their sins remain—which is why they face judgment.

 What Scripture Actually Says